wyunreal/InputCommandLibrary/README.md

 By using this library you will enable a basic command parser on the main Serial interface of the arduino (the one used to debug while connected to PC through USB).

-Each line on the Serial interface will be interpreted as a command, comosed by:
+Each line on the Serial interface will be interpreted as a command, composed by:

 ```
 CommandOpCode param1 param2 param3 ...